 Next, continue the check of your boat's electrical system and ensure that all gauges, and technology such as depth finder and radar are in good working condition.

-It's unlikely that you have any unexpected hull damage.
-However, as a finishing step you'll want to give the boat a full cleaning and get rid of any dirt and grime that accumulated while stored for the winter.
-While you are doing that, make sure to keep an eye out for any cracks or holes.
+As a finishing step you'll want to give the boat a full cleaning and get rid of any dirt and grime that accumulated while stored for the winter.
+While you are doing that, make sure to keep an eye out for any cracks or holes that you might have missed during the visual inspection we just mentioned above.
 As unlikely as it is that you'll find any, this is a great opportunity to discover a potentially problem.

-Now that your boat is all checked out and ready to cruise the water!
+Now that your boat is all checked out and ready to for summer